Icy-Monster/Luau-Tips/README.md

 ```

-## 2.4 The more lines the better... right?
+## 2.4 The more lines, the better... right?
-No. Just no, the exact opposite applies.
-The less lines there are the more readable it is (Do not take this to the extreme).
-A lot of the times when we are making functions we think about the task logically in our heads, so we take it one step at a time but sometimes it may be better to just take all steps at the same time.
-Here are some common examples on where you can improve:
+No. Just no; the exact opposite applies.
+The less lines there are the more readable it is (do not take this to the extreme).
+A lot of the time, when we are making functions we think about the task logically in our heads, so we take it one step at a time but sometimes it may be better to just take all steps at the same time.
+Here is a common examples on where you can improve:

 ```lua
     local function PointInRectangle(Point: Vector2, Rectangle: Vector2, RectangleSize: Vector2): boolean